-Flowage easement lands are privately owned lands on which the United States government has acquired perpetual rights, to flood in connection with the operation of the lake; to prohibit construction or maintenance of any structure for human habitation; and to approve all structures constructed on flowage easement land, except wire fencing.
-The flowage easements at Rough River Lake are generally located between the Government fee boundary line (also known as the red line) and a metes-and-bounds description surrounding a contour established at 534 feet above mean sea level.
-The descriptions of the flowage easements can be found in the Warranty Deeds of Flowage Easement acquired by the United States.
+Flowage easement lands are privately owned lands on which the United States government acquired a perpetual right to flood the property in connection with the operation of the lake, to prohibit construction or maintenance of any structure for human habitation, and to approve all structures constructed on flowage easement land, except farm (wire) fencing.
+The locations of the flowage easements at Rough River Lake are described in the original Warranty Deeds of Flowage Easement acquired by the United States.
 Those deeds are public record and are recorded in your county's Recorder's Office.
 From 2013-2018, the Corps of Engineers surveyed the flowage easement boundary at Rough River Lake.
 You may contact the Rough River Lake Project Office to determine if your property is subject to flowage easement rights.

 As an Owner of Flowage Easement Land, You May:

 1. Mow, clear, plant vegetation, or otherwise use as desired if not in conflict with the terms of rights acquired by the government.

 2. Place a camper on the property which has tires on the wheels, tires are on the ground, the camper is readily movable, has campground style utility, and the hitch is easily accessible for quick removal.
 Decks and roofs may not be attached to the camper, within limits of the easement.

 3. Construct a wire fence to or along the Government boundary line, within the limits of the easement.